University of Nottingham Malaysia

 4. Waiters

-This process will go thru by applying at Immigration Department and an endorsement (rubber stamp) will be placed on your passport.
-It can be applied from Visa Office that requires you to submit;
+To be eligible, students will need to apply to the Immigration Department and an endorsement (rubber stamp) will be placed on your passport.

-a) Offer letter from your employer stating your position, payment and working hours, place of work,
+• Offer letter from your employer stating your position, payment and working hours, place of work, address,

-Visa Office will submit this application to Immigration Department and you are requested to be present during submission.
-The approval is at the discretion of Immigration Department and you can only start to work once approval is endorsed in your passport.
+The Visa Office will submit this application to the Immigration Department and you are requested to be present during the submission.
+Approvals are at the discretion of Immigration Department and you can ONLY commence to work part -time once approval is endorsed in your passport.